telefonicaid/iotagent-node-lib/doc/api.md

 -   Dynamic `endpoint` definition.
 Configured at device level, it defines where the device listen for push http commands.
 It can be either a static value or an expression.

-In all of them the following device data is available to all expressions
+The agent provides additional information, hereafter referred as **context**, in order to be used to evaluate the expression.
+In all cases the following data is available to all expressions:

 -   `id`: device ID
 -   `entity_name`: NGSI entity Name (principal)
 -   `type`: NGSI entity type (principal)
 -   `service`: device service
 -   `subservice`: device subservice
+-   `staticAttributes`: static attributes defined in the device or config group

 ### Examples of JEXL expressions